-The light source is designed to ensure equal power output for the interference filters to not exceed the dynamic range of the camera.
+The light source is designed to ensure equal power output for the interference filters and to not exceed the dynamic range of the camera.
 Neutral density filters in the front plate are used to compensate for possible non-uniformities of illumination.

 - Illumination box with the filter panel